-- Local Government Medal - Life Membership - Eminent Service Award (previously Certificate of Appreciation) - Long and Loyal Service Award - Merit Award (previously Distinguished Service Award) - Local Government Distinguished Officers Award
+- Local Government Medal

+- Life Membership

+- Eminent Service Award

+- Merit Award (new for 2022)

+- Local Government Distinguished Officers Award

+- Young Achievers Award (new for 2022)

 Council may at any time nominate an Elected Member for a WALGA Honours Program award.
 As guide, a minimum of twelve years of service as an Elected Member should be undertaken prior to a Councillor being nominated for a Long and Loyal Service Award under the Western Australian Local Government Association Honours Program.